Rubén Rada

-Omar Ruben Rada Silva (born 16 July 1943) is a Uruguayan percussionist, composer, and singer.
-He is closely associated with candombe, a genre built around a chorus of tamboriles, Uruguayan barrel drums.
-Rada has recorded more than thirty albums.
+Omar Ruben Rada Silva (born 16 July 1943) is a Uruguayan percussionist, composer, singer and television personality.

+Closely associated with candombe, a genre built around a chorus of tamboriles, Uruguayan barrel drums, Rada has recorded more than thirty albums.
 His music, labelled candombe beat, combines pop, rock, and other styles with Uruguayan sounds, such as candombe drums and murga choruses.
-Rada has composed some of Uruguay's most cherished songs.

 Career

 In 1965, he and Eduardo Mateo formed the band El Kinto Conjunto.
-This was the first group in Uruguay to create the beat genre in Spanish (Castilian) and to fuse rock with Latin American musical styles.
+This was the first group in Uruguay to create the beat genre in Spanish and to fuse rock with Latin American musical styles.
 In 1969 the success of his Candombe song "Las Manzanas" ("The Apples") led to his first solo album and participation in the Festival of Popular Music in Rio de Janeiro, Brazil.

 A year later he formed the band Tótem.
 He has recorded more than thirty albums.

 In 1977, he traveled to the United States after an invitation by the Fattoruso Brothers to play with the group OPA.
 Over the next year, he performed with Tom Scott, Ray Barretto, Hermeto Pascoal, and Flora Purim.

 Between 1991 and 1994, he settled in Mexico, where he worked as a composer and arranger for local musicians such as Mijares, Eugenia León, Stephanie Salas, and Tania Libertad.
 In 1994 he shared the spotlight with Sting and UB40 at the Palacio de Deportes in Mexico City.